-In Rekovac, Serbia, Jadar Resource found vast mineralisations of borate and lithium26.
-June 2020. / Mining
+In Rekovac, Serbia, Jadar Resource found vast mineralisations of borate and lithium, Mining

 Jadar Resource Limited drilled 8 km widely spaced holes which intersect borate and lithium mineralisation, suggesting a potential for a large-scale mineralisation system.
 Serbian government welcomes battery metals, Rio Tinto to commence development of $1.4 billion lithium borate project.